 - Address constantly changing business requirements during iterative development cycles.

 - Discover that data naturally fits a graph.

-IBM® Graph enables you to build and work with powerful applications, using a fully-managed graph database service, accessible through an HTTP API interface.
+IBM® Graph enables you to build and work with powerful applications, by using a fully-managed graph database service, accessible through the interface on Bluemix or through an HTTP API interface.

 Powered by Apache TinkerPop

 IBM Graph is based on the Apache TinkerPop™ stack for building high-performance graph applications.

 Apache TinkerPop™ is an open source graph computing framework.
 Through TinkerPop, you are able to model your domain as a graph and analyze that graph by using the Gremlin graph traversal language.
 Gremlin is a query language that revolves around steps (also used to be referred to as ‘pipes’), meaning that it can pass information from one Gremlin process to another in a single query.

 Using the Bluemix dashboard, you can bind IBM Graph to your applications easily.
 The IBM Graph service provides you with a set of simplified HTTP APIs, an Apache TinkerPop V3 compatible API, and the full Apache TinkerPop3 query language.
 The service gives you flexibility and capabilities, based on a familiar environment.